Lytwest/polience-privacy/readme.md

 - For the Development of Poliéncé, it is transmitted to the developers via the log on which server it is added to.
 - Free Premium Points Path, Points and Total Number of Commands Used are Transmitted as Log.
 - Total Number of Commands Used, How Many Servers are Active on the Voice Channel etc. Things Are Transmitted As Logs.
-- Adjusted System Commands such as Jail, Support and Suggestion System are stored on our servers.
+- System Commands With Adjustments Like The Lottery System Are Stored On Our Servers.
 - This Log vs. Transactions are being made as of "25 June" and previous data are not available.
+- In addition, this information is deleted weekly and at the time of updating, in addition, if there is a leak of information, do not hesitate to tell us.

-For Contact: https://discord.gg/zgDVN4wyxM & `lytwest#0686 - KlouqzSenpai#1453 | 2021 - Poliéncé™
+For Contact: https://discord.gg/Ur3a9Wt999 & `lytwest#0686 - KlouqzSenpai#0001 | 2021 - Poliéncé™

 # [TR] Botda Hangi Veriler Depolanmaktadır?
 - Poliéncé'ın Gelişimi İçin Hangi Sunucuya Eklendiği Log Yoluyla Geliştiricilere İletilir.
 - Ücretsiz Premium Puan Yolu,Puanlar ve Toplamda Kaç Kez Komutunun Kullandığı Log Olarak İletilir.
 - Toplam Kullanılan Komut Sayısı,Kaç Sunucuda Ses Kanalında Aktif vb. Şeyler Log Olarak İletilir.
-- Jail,Destek ve Öneri Sistemi Gibi Ayarlamalı Sistem Komutları Sunucularımızda Saklanır.
+- Çekiliş Sistemi Gibi Gibi Ayarlamalı Sistem Komutları Sunucularımızda Saklanır.
 - Bu Log vs. İşlemler "25 Haziran" Tarihinden İtibaren Yapılmakta Olup,Önceki Veriler Mevcut Değildir.
+- Ek Olarak Bu Bilgiler Haftalık Olarak ve Güncelleme Zamanında Silinmektedir,Ek Olarak Bilgi Sızıntısı Olursa Bize Söylemekten Çekinmeyin.

-İletişim İçin : https://discord.gg/zgDVN4wyxM & `lytwest#0686 - KlouqzSenpai#1453 | 2021 - Poliéncé™
+İletişim İçin : https://discord.gg/Ur3a9Wt999 & `lytwest#0686 - KlouqzSenpai#0001 | 2021 - Poliéncé™